Utkuulas/SQL-Assignments/Assignment-8/Assignment_8.md

 ```
 ![6](assets/6.png)

-2. Delete the youngest and show the deleted rows.
+2. Delete the youngest and show the deleted row.
 ```sql
 DELETE FROM employee
 WHERE birthday IN (